DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     "ver": "2.0"
     }
     ```
-    - *ver* : Should be 2.0.
-Unless you should verify the previous step **Manifest change**
+    - *ver* : should be 2.0. otherwise you should verify the previous step **Manifest change**
-    - *aud* : Should be your CLIENT_ID
+    - *aud* : should be your CLIENT_ID
-    - *iss* : Should be end by 2.0.
-Unless you should verify the previous step **Manifest change**
+    - *iss* : should end with 2.0. otherwise you should verify the previous step **Manifest change**

-    7.2 Verify the Client Password Token
+    7.2 Verify the Client Password Token.

    To check that it has been correctly taken into account, you can request an access token using the Client password flow.
-   This token is used for the invocation of the ODM components such as the Decision Center, Decision Servcer console and the invocation of the Decision Server Runtime REST API.
+   This token is used for the invocation of the ODM components like Decision Center, Decision Servcer console, and the invocation of the Decision Server Runtime REST API.

     ```shell
     $ ./get-user-password-token.sh -i <CLIENT_ID> -x <CLIENT_SECRET> -n <TENANT_ID> -u <USERNAME> -p <PASSWORD>